benwilcock/systems-techdocs/README.md

 The [catalog-info.yaml](catalog-info.yaml) in the root of this repo is used as a signpost to say which techdocs the script should attempt to build and publish.

-Once you have built the `techdocs` image, you can use it anywhere you have a a similar `catalog-info.yaml` file.
-You are not restricted to only building Where For Dinner.
+Once you have built the `techdocs` image, you can use it anywhere you have a similar `catalog-info.yaml` file.